 Proof.
-The Apply function fulfills the input and output requirements of an application function according to Definition 4.13.
+The APPLY function fulfills the input and output requirements of an application function according to Definition 4.13.
 It returns a model tuple only in Line 18, which is achieved by applying the changes that the sequence of transformations as delivered by the orchestration function yields, which is realized as a repeated call of the Orchestrate function in Lines 7-13.
 Thus, Apply fulfills the definition of an application function.

-Correctness of an application function according to Definition 4.14 requires the output models, if not returning \bot , to be consistent to the consistency relations of all transformations, as long as the input models were consistent.
-The algorithm returns models only in Line 18 and otherwise returns \bot before.
+Correctness of an application function according to Definition 4.14 requires the output models, if not returning \perp , to be consistent to the consistency relations of all transformations, as long as the input models were consistent.
+The algorithm returns models only in Line 18 and otherwise returns \perp before.
 The returned models are always consistent to the consistency relations of all transformations, because Lines 15-17 ensure this.

 In addition to being correct, the algorithm needs to terminate for every input.
 The only source of non-termination is the loop for orchestrating transformations, as there are no recursions and further loops.
 According to the definition, an orchestration function is defined to return a finite sequence of transformations, which would also result in a finite number of executions of the loop for orchestrating transformations.
-The implementation by a dynamic selection of the next transformation to execute can, however, lead to an infinite sequence of transformations.
-The Orchestrate function receives the list of previously executed transformations, as otherwise it would never be able to identify that, for example, always the same transformation sequence is executed and leads to the same changes, which means that the algorithm performs an infinite alternation.
-We do, however, need to ensure that the Orchestrate function returns \bot after a finite number of calls.
+The implementation by a dynamic selection of the next transformations.
+The orchestrate function receives the list of previously executed transformations, as otherwise it would never be able to identify that, for example, always the same transformation sequence is executed and leads to the same changes, which means that the algorithm performs an infinite alternation.
+We do, however, need to ensure that the ORCHESTRATE function returns \perp after a finite number of calls.